West of Drumochter Munros

 3. A' Mharconaich

 Leave the Geal-charn's cairn and head south-west over stone and boulders following a faint path downhill.
-Further down, the path becomes more obvious, turns south and at the bealach between Geal-charn and A' Mharconaich, joins up with a track coming directly up from Balsporran.
+Further down, the path becomes more obvious, turns south and at the bealach between Geal-charn and A' Mharconaich and meets with a track coming directly up from Balsporran.

 Cross the bealach, then take a minor path that starts to climb off to left (south-east, there is sometimes a cairn marking the start point of this).
-This path gradually disappears into the undergrowth, but continue uphill over grass and occasional burn to A' Mharconaich's wind-swept crest.
+At first this path is well constructed with stone steps, but gradually fades into a worn path.
+Follow this uphill over grass and occasional burn to A' Mharconaich's wind-swept crest.

 4. Beinn Udlamain